prod-feng/Install-XDMod-SUPReMM-on-Centos-7/README.md

  To my experience, the most problems for using XDMoD/SUPReMM are the database issues and slight differences of the format of job info between Slurm and XDMoD.

 Also, tried to install TACC_STATS, https://github.com/TACC/tacc_stats, collecting data with SGE, but seems does not work very well with XDMoD.
+Had to modify a few lines of codes of job_pickles.py to let it work.